About the Author

 Experience in licensed manufacturing, technology transfer, and market entry

-First-hand experience of trade policy formation and Ministerial–Civil Service processes
+First-hand experience of trade policy, ministerial briefings, and embassy–Civil Service coordination